bbc/newslabs-docs/docs/Triplestore.md

-#  JUICER V2 - Triplestore API Documentation
+#  Newslabs Semantic API Documentation

-## About JUICER Semantic API
+## About the Semantic API
 This API is provided to allow semantic querying of the JUICER content.

 ### How does it Work